-HIS2001 U.S. History to 1877......4 cr

-A survey of the social, economic, political, religious and diplomatic history of the United States from the age of exploration and colonization through the Reconstruction period.
+HIS2001 U.S. History to 1877......4 cr A survey of the social, economic, political, religious and diplomatic history of the United States from the age of exploration and colonization through the Reconstruction period.
 Topics include exploration and colonization, the American Revolution, the new nation, Jacksonian Democracy, slavery, reform, manifest destiny, sectionalism, economic development, the Civil War and Reconstruction.

-A survey of the social, economic, political, religious and diplomatic history of the United States since Reconstruction.
+HIS2002 U.S. History since 1877.....4 cr A survey of the social, economic, political, religious and diplomatic history of the United States since Reconstruction.
 Topics include the Gilded Age, the Progressive Era, World War I, the Twenties, the Great Depression, World War II, the Cold War and recent America.